 - 1. The student must be able to meet all the requirements for an Honors High School Diploma by graduation. - 2.
-The student has been a full-time student at Dayspring Christian Academy for at least two school years.

-- 3. The student has the second highest weighted grade point average at the end of the third quarter of the senior year. - 4.
+The student has been a full-time student at Dayspring Christian Academy for at least two complete school years. eight quarters/four semesters - 3.
+The student has the second highest weighted grade point average at the end of the third quarter of the senior year. - 4.
 In the event of a tie at this level, the student with the greater number of honors level courses (grades 9-12) while enrolled at Dayspring Christian Academy will be designated. - 5.
 In the event of a tie remaining at this level, the student with the highest weighted average (grades 9-12) enrolled at Dayspring Christian Academy will be designated. - 6.
-In the event of a tie yet remaining at this level, the student with the greater number of years (grades 9-12) enrolled at Dayspring Christian Academy will be designated. - 7.
-If the tied students have been enrolled the same number of years (grades 9-12) at Dayspring Christian Academy, the designation of salutatorian will be shared.
+In the event of a tie yet remaining at this level, the student with the greater number of years (grades 9-12) enrolled at Dayspring Christian Academy will be designated.

+7. If the tied students have been enrolled the same number of years (grades 9-12) at Dayspring Christian Academy, the designation of salutatorian will be shared.

-The valedictorian and the salutatorian shall present an address during the commencement ceremony of their senior year.
+The valedictorian and the salutatorian shall be awarded a distinguishing medal, present an address during the commencement ceremony of their senior year, and be awarded a scholarship to their college of choice for the upcoming fall term.